-Another amazing thing about this cut is that it also retains a very beefy flavour, even after it’s cooked with tons of different spices and herbs.
-We recommend you to grind the brisket for a patty if you want to get that authentic beef flavour every time you take a bite.
+Another amazing thing about this cut is that it also retains a very beefy flavor, even after it’s cooked with tons of different spices and herbs.
+We recommend you grind the brisket for a patty if you want to get that authentic beef flavor every time you take a bite.

 Hanger steak and skirt

-This piece is rather tricky to deal with, however you will be resulted with a super amazing beef patty if you can successfully manage to work around it.
+This piece is rather tricky to deal with, however, you will result with a super amazing beef patty if you can successfully manage to work around it.

 Make Hamburger Meat Patties

-After choosing the right type of meat, it is crucial for you to follow a few simple steps in order to perfectly grind the meat into an amazing burger patty.
-Without further ado, let us get to know what you need to exactly do to create something mouth watering and incredible.
+After choosing the right type of meat, you must follow a few simple steps to perfectly grind the meat into an amazing burger patty.
+Without further ado, let us get to know what you need to exactly do to create something mouthwatering and incredible.

 Cutting the meat

-In order to make your grinding process a whole lotta easier, it is recommended that you always cut your desired meat into 1 inched pieces.
+To make your grinding process a whole lotta easier, it is recommended that you always cut your desired meat into 1 inched piece.
 This size is very ideal, as you can easily cut them up further into smaller pieces if you want to grind them more smoothly.

-It is necessary for you to keep a very cold bowl ready in which you will pour out all your minced meat into.
+You must keep a very cold bowl ready in which you will pour out all your minced meat.
 You do not want the minced meat to start getting cracked up due to dryness.
 This is why you should always pre-ready a cold bowl.

 The process of grounding meat can go from easy to very difficult within a split second, so you should make sure to give it enough time to reach a considerable consistency.

 Also, try not to waste time doing other stuff as meat can get warmed up pretty fast.
-In case the meat you are working with starts to warm up, place it inside a refrigerator for a few minutes and then start grinding it again.
+In case of the meat, you are working with starts to warm up, place it inside a refrigerator for a few minutes and then start grinding it again.

 Always grind twice